alex-jeffrin/Java-Learning/README.md

   ## 2.Second  Normal Form (2 NF)
  ## Rules :
  * It is mandatory for the database to be in first Normal form.
- * There should not be any partial dependency in a table
+ * There must not be any partial dependency in a table

  ## What is a partial Dependency?